Senior Companionship with Licensed CNAs and Home Health Aides

 Can a Companion help with hands on personal care?

 A: Companions often referred to as a “sitter” means a person who spends time with or cares for an elderly, handicapped, or convalescent individual.
 Companions referred to clients at Accountable Home Care are either licensed home health aides (HHAs) or Certified Nursing Assistants (CNAs).
-Unlike an unlicensed individual, these caregivers are professionally trained and licensed to transfer and care for the elderly.
+Unlike an unlicensed individual, these caregivers are professionally trained, licensed to transfer and assist with activities of daily living when caring for the elderly.
 The caregivers we refer have their Level 2 Background Check, current CPR certification, general liability insurance, driver’s license among other credentials required by the State of Florida.